pradysriv02/Kumbh-Seva/README.md

+Certainly!
+Here's a template for a README file for your GitHub repository for the "Kumbh Seva" project using React Native, Firebase, and Razorpay:

+---

 # Kumbh Seva

 Kumbh Seva is a mobile application aimed at facilitating seamless and efficient management of Kumbh Mela services.

 ## Introduction